red-hat-storage/rhcephpkg/RELEASING.rst

   python setup.py release

-The final ``git push origin master`` will fail because TravisCI has not passed the "version bump commit" yet, and it has a strict gate on the master branch.
+This takes a while for Travis CI to build the "version bump commit", and GitHub has a strict gate for pushes to the master branch.
-This is annoying and I have not made ``setup.py`` work around it yet.
-I just run ``sleep 5m && git push`` at the end.
-This hack allows TravisCI to build/pass on the Git tag ref first, and then I'm allowed to push the same commit ref to master.

 At the end of this first step, you should have a shiny new tag on the master branch and a tarball in PyPI. https://pypi.python.org/pypi/rhcephpkg